Brandon Nakashima: 2021: Two ATP finals, Next Gen finals

-2022: Major fourth round, Top 50, Maiden title, Next Gen Champion
+2022: San Diego and Next Gen titles, top 50

-At the 2022 French Open, Nakashima reached the third round of a Grand Slam for the first time, where he lost to 3rd seed Alexander Zverev.
+At the 2022 French Open, Nakashima reached the third round of a major for the first time, where he lost to third seed Alexander Zverev.

 At the 2022 Wimbledon Championships, he reached the fourth round of a Major for the first time in his career defeating Daniel Elahi Galán.
 He lost a tight five-set contest to eventual runner-up Nick Kyrgios.
-He reached the top 50 on 11 July 2022 at world No. 49.
+He reached the top 50 in the rankings on 11 July 2022, at world No. 49.

 Seeded fifth at his home tournament, the 2022 San Diego Open, he reached his third ATP final after defeating Christopher O'Connell.
 In the final, he defeated Marcos Giron to win his first career title.
 He qualified for the 2022 Next Generation ATP Finals and won the title undefeated after beating Jack Draper in the semifinal and Jiří Lehečka in the final.

+2023: Shanghai third round, top 5 win

+He reached his fourth ATP semifinal in Lyon with wins over Diego Schwartzman, Arthur Rinderknech, third seed Tommy Paul before losing to the eventual champion Arthur Fils.

+He exited the top 100 on 25 September 2023 despite a second round showing at the 2023 Citi Open and a third round at the 2023 Winston-Salem Open.

+He received a wildcard for the Cincinnati Open.

+At the next ATP 1000 in Shanghai on his debut, he reached the third round for the first time in his career at this ATP level, defeating world No. 4 and third seed Holger Rune for his maiden top-10 and top-5 win.
+Despite this result he fell out of the top 150 on 30 October 2023.